-1. Preheat your oven to 190°C/gas 5.
+Preheat the oven to 190ºC/375ºF/gas 5.
 Find the largest roasting tin that will fit in your oven.

-5. Cover the tray with a sheet of tinfoil and roast in the oven for 50 minutes, or until the vegetables are tender and golden brown, removing the foil for the last 20 minutes.
+Cover the tray with tin foil and roast in the oven for 50 minutes, or until the vegetables are tender and golden, removing the foil for the last 20 minutes.

-To make the wild mushroom sauce, place a large frying pan over a high heat and add a couple of glugs of olive oil.
-Tip the mushrooms into the pan and give it a shake to toss them in the oil.
-Cook the mushrooms for 4–5 minutes, until beginning to soften.
+To make the wild mushroom sauce, place a large frying pan over a high heat and pour in a couple of lugs of olive oil.
+Tip in the mushrooms, tearing any larger ones, and give it a shake to coat them in the oil.
+Cook for 5 minutes, or until beginning to soften.

-Reduce the heat to medium-low and stir in the cream, adding a splash of water to loosen, if needed.
+Reduce the heat to medium-low and stir in the cream, adding a splash of water to loosen to you desired consistency, if needed.

-10. Prepare the polenta to packet instructions.
-Stir in the butter and parmesan, seasoning as you go, until creamy.
-Add a little more water to get it to the right consistency, then season.
+Stir in the butter and grate in the Parmesan, beating until creamy and adding a splash of water to get it to the right consistency, if needed.

 Season the polenta to taste, then immediately pour it onto a large board or platter and scatter over a few chunks of Stilton.
 Toss the roasted veg in their cooking juices, then spoon them over the polenta.

 Scatter over the celery leaves, a grating of truffle or a drizzle of truffle oil (if using) and spoon over any remaining juices from the tray.
 Delicious with mostarda di Cremona and salsa verde.

 Mostarda di Cremona is a candied fruit preserve which you can buy from Italian delis.

 Acorn squash is dark green with a nutty flavour – feel free to swap in butternut squash if you can't find it.